 Part of the modules: Communication and Database Systems (p.
-70)[IW3INKD], Telematics (p.
-71)[IW3INTM]
+65)[IW3INKD], Telematics (p.
+66)[IW3INTM]

-ECTS Credits Hours per week 4 2/1 Term Instruction language de computers and connecting networks.
+ECTS Credits Hours per week 7 Hours per week 4 2/1 Summer term de de computers and connecting networks.
 Millions of users who connect at any time to the Internet via various devices such as mobile phones, PDAs or laptops.
 Given the large scale as well as the diversity of the Internet, the question arises to which extent it is possible to understand the complex structures behind.
 Here, this lecture tries to provide an introduction to the world of computer networks by presenting theoretical and practical aspects of computer networks.
 Therefore, it covers basics of telecommunications engineering, fundamental protocol mechanisms as well as the layers model of current computer networks.
 Hence, we present all layers starting with the physical medium layer up to the application layer.